As a misty dawn began to break over the Tengger Sand Sea, the figures started appearing.

 Before long they reached the viewing platforms of Mt Pananjakan.
-An already formidable formidable crowd had gathered to take in the otherworldly grandeur of Bromo Tengger Semeru
+An already formidable crowd had gathered to take in the otherworldly grandeur of Bromo Tengger Semeru National Park.

 Below lay some of the conservation area’s volcanic inhabitants, seemingly emanating from the swirling fog itself.
-The collapsed crater of Mt Bromo, dormant Mt Batok and in the far distance Mt Semeru, a gigantic cone rearing over the entire landscape, the constant plume of grey smoke, ash and stones rising from its peak reminding visitors of its destructive, and most definitely active, power.
+The collapsed crater of Mt Bromo lay supplicated before dormant Mt Batok and in the far distance lay the grandest of the trio: Mt Semeru, the gigantic cone rearing over the entire landscape.
+The constant plume of grey smoke, ash and stones rising from the three peaks reminded visitors of destructive, and most definitely active, power brooding ‘neath the site.

 Cosmic ebbs and flows

 A dense mist was already ebbing and flowing around the vast plain, bestowing upon the area a somnambulant quality, ideally suited to the park’s mystical atmosphere.
-As the crowds descended upon the volcanic sand sea the fog, if anything, had grown thicker as smoke continued to pump from Bromo’s crater.
+As the crowds descended upon the volcanic sand sea, the fog, if anything, grew thicker as smoke continued to pump from Bromo’s crater.
 The outline of strange swirling forms quickly grew and reconfigured themselves before disappearing completely.

-Finally though, the sun had finally broken through the cloud cover.
+Finally, though, the sun broke through the cloud cover.
 Despite the clear skies above a new challenge presented itself in place of the morning’s limited visibility: the unforgiving Indonesian humidity.
-Soon enough the exhausting climb up Bromo’s side slowed to a crawl as brows were mopped and water bottles downed in thirsty gulps.
+Soon enough, the exhausting climb up Bromo’s side slowed to a crawl as brows were mopped and water bottles downed in thirsty gulps.

 In this state of semi-exhaustion, the landscape took on newer, odder dimensions.

-Serene Batok seemed to pulsate gently as it lay covered in casuarina trees, their verdant green swathes at odds with the surrounding shades of white and grey and somehow surviving in spite of the volcanic ash from its neighbour.
+Serene Batok seemed to pulsate gently as it lay covered in casuarina trees, their verdant green swathes at odds with the surrounding shades of white and grey and somehow surviving despite the volcanic ash from its neighbour.

 The impression was that of a long-forgotten alien moon, an effect heightened by the smoke pouring from great fissures at Bromo’s base, covering the jagged craters and extending out to the edge of the desolate sand sea.